-- II.C.7.
-Adequacy of Benefits at Retirement - a.
+II.C.7.
+Adequacy of Benefits at Retirement

+- a.
 Benefit adequacy requires that retirement benefits respond to economic changes in the economy that affect public employees prior to retirement. - b.
 The retirement benefit should be adequate at the time of retirement. - c.
-Except for local police or firefighter relief associations, the retirement benefit should be related to an individual's final average salary, determined on the basis of which should be the highest five successive years' average salary unless a different averaging period is designated by the Legislature. - d.
-Except for local police or firefighter relief associations, the measure of retirement benefit adequacy should be at determined based on a public employment career of a minimum of thirty years of service, which would be a reasonable public employment career, and at the generally applicable normal retirement age. - e.
-Retirement benefit adequacy must be a function of the combination of the Minnesota public pension plan benefit and any Social Security benefit payable on account of Minnesota public employment. - f.
-Retirement benefit adequacy should be determined on the basis of a single life annuity.
+Except for local police or firefighter relief associations, the adequacy of the retirement benefit coverage should be related to an individual's final average salary, determined on the basis of the highest five successive years' average salary unless a different averaging period is designated by the Legislature. - d.
+Except for local police or firefighter relief associations, the measure of retirement benefit adequacy should be at a minimum of thirty years service, which would be a reasonable public employment career, and at the generally applicable normal retirement age. - e.
+Retirement benefit adequacy must be a function of the Minnesota public pension plan benefit and any Social Security benefit payable on account of Minnesota public employment determined based on a comparison with the competitiveness with retirement benefit plans for the same type of employee across the nation.